1GHz clocked distribution of electrically generated entangled photon pairs: GHz clocked entanglement

 As entangled photons are critical for quantum network applications, we now show the generation of 1GHz clocked entangled photon pairs from our ELED.
 The device was driven similarly to before, using pulses with a high of 1.5V and a low of 0.5V.
-The XX and X photons were separated with a spectral filter and each were detected with a polarization analyser comprising of an electronic polarisation controller (EPC) and a polarising beam splitter (PBS) followed by superconducting nanowire single photon detectors (SNSPD)s as in figure \ref{fig:entResults} (a).
-When detecting photons in a polarization basis PQ, P polarized XX photons were measured at detector 1 in figure \ref{fig:entResults}(a), with X photons of P and Q polarizations measured at detectors 2 and 3 respectively.
+The XX and X photons were separated with a spectral filter and each were detected with a polarization analyser comprising of an electronic polarisation controller (EPC) and a polarising beam splitter (PBS) followed by superconducting nanowire single photon detectors (SNSPD)s as in Fig.\ref{fig:entResults}(a).
+When detecting photons in a polarization basis PQ, P polarized XX photons were measured at detector 1 in Fig.\ref{fig:entResults}(a), with X photons of P and Q polarizations measured at detectors 2 and 3 respectively.
+As only one output of the XX PBS was sent to a detector, only half of all possible photon coincidences were recorded.
 Photon arrival times for each detector with respect to the 1GHz clock signal divided by 64 were recorded with a time correlated single photon counter (TCSPC), with photon correlations and entanglement fidelity evaluated in postprocessing.

-Photon pair correlations in the horizontal-vertical (HV) basis covering three consecutive excitation cycles can be seen in figure \ref{fig:entResults}(b).
+Photon pair correlations in the horizontal-vertical (HV) basis covering three consecutive excitation cycles can be seen in Fig.\ref{fig:entResults}(b).
 Within a 1ns cycle both co (HH) and cross (HV) -polarized photon correlations are suppressed for time bins corresponding to the arrival of an X photon before a XX photon, due to the cascaded emission of the two photons of a pair.
-For time bins corresponding to the arrival of a XX photon before an X photon, only correlations for co-polarized photons are observed, as expected for the maximally entangled Bell $\phi ^{+}$ state, calculated as explained in Methods, is shown in figure \ref{fig:entResults}(c).
-For most of the grid in figure \ref{fig:entResults}(c), the entanglement fidelity is $\sim$0.25, corresponding to completely random polarization correlations.
-For XX and X photons from the same 1ns cycle, the entanglement fidelity rises above the classical limit of 0.5 for X photons arriving after XX photons, decaying with oscillations due to the fine structure splitting of the QD of 6.0µeV.
+For time bins corresponding to the arrival of a XX photon before an X photon, only correlations for co-polarized photons are observed, as expected for the maximally entangled Bell $\phi^{+}$ state.
+Importantly, correlations do not extend beyond each 1ns excitation cycle.
+The cascade can be seen to decay to the uncorrelated level within 1 excitation cycle (Supplemental Material, Fig.\ref*{fig:coincs}), verifying a clean reinitialisation of photon pair emission at a 1GHz rate.